xanoxt/api-docs/whitepapers/cyber•Chain.md

 Communications inside one bus enable to execute required tasks significantly faster [[https://gist.github.com/jboner/2841832]].
 Thus we can achieve nearly live indexing of reality from the very beginning.
 - extension with GPU.
 Currently data centers cannot compete with commodity GPU.
 E.g. Amazon offer very expensing professional Nvidia Tesla cards.
 For our purposes commodity cards such as GTX 1080 are much more cost effective.

 *Enterprise*.
 Currently it is not hard to assemble a 2 CPU computer with 1 TB of RAM and 40 TB of SSD using commodity hardware.
 Such appliance can cost about $30k so we can think of it as affordable for those who are seriously want to be involved in a project.
 Also we have an option to extend capability of proposed search appliance based on 2 CPU motherboards built on Intel C612 chipset.
 Usually it has 7 PCI-E slots for GPU which can be dedicated for cyber•rank calculation.
-Thus a price for an ultimate (2 CPU * Xeon E5 * 22 cores + 7 GPU * GTX 1080 * 2560 Cuda cores) search appliance can be around $50k.
+Thus a price for an ultimate (2 CPU * Xeon E5 * 22 cores + 7 GPU * GTX 1080 * 2560 Cuda cores) search and evaluation appliance can be around $50k.
 Currently such computer will able able to process, index, audit and linking all blockchains.

 *Cybernode*.
 We implementing the following software configuration that is based on docker containers.

 ![](https://habrastorage.org/files/31c/e9c/05c/31ce9c05c71d44ddbda2e7abc3ac10d7.png)

-cybernode allow everybody fast deployment of decentralized and distributed application powered with cyber•chain search capabilities.
+Cybernode allow everybody fast deployment of decentralized and distributed application powered with cyber•chain search capabilities.

 ## Performance and Scalability

 Proposed blockchain design is based on DPOS consensus algorithm and has fast and predictable 3 seconds block conformation time and 1 minute finality time.
 Average conformation timeframe is 1,5 seconds thus conformations can be asynchronous and nearly invisible for users.
 A good thing is that users don't need conformations at all before getting search response as there is no risk associated with that.

 Current node implementation theoretically [https://bitshares.org/blog/2015/06/08/measuring-performance/] can process about 100k transactions per second.
 This theoretical bound is primary limited with possibility to replay a blockchain [https://steemit.com/blockchain/@dantheman/how-to-process-100m-transfers-second-on-a-single-blockchain].
-As of now all blockchains are about 1B immutable documents which size is about 200 GB with avarage tx 200 kb.
+As of now all blockchains are about 1B immutable documents which size is about 200 GB with average tx 200 kb.
 We need to store all hashes which are on average 64 bytes long.
 We estimated that storing in the index all blockchain documents as CIDs and votes is roughly the same as storing all raw blockchain data.
 Linking 1B documents create significant overhead as blockchain index size can be up to 100 times more.
 Given this we can assume that indexing all existing blockchains require about 4TB of SSD space.
 This is affordable for commodity hardware with 10x scaling capability without necessity for sharding across several machines.
 We assume this is enough scalability margin for proof-of-concept.

 Initial indexing of 1B documents and 100B links will require continuous load of the network at the upper bound of its capacity in the first year of its existence.
 If we assume that network will be able to process 10k transactions per second with 2MB blocksize we will be able to index all blockchains in 4 months.
 Further operations will require significantly less capacity as currently not more than 1000 transactions per second happens among all blockchains.

-Based on the proposed search appliance we estimate that participants will require to invest around $1 mln. for dedicated hardware (21 witnesses) and the same amount for backup nodes.
-Thus overall costs of hardware network infrastructure can be around $2 mln. after full deployment.
+Based on the proposed search appliance we estimate that participants will require to invest around $1M for dedicated hardware (21 witnesses) and the same amount for backup nodes.
+Thus overall costs of hardware network infrastructure can be around $2M. after full deployment.

 Worth to note that the network don't require ultimate configuration at the start and is able to optimize initial investments by the costs of time to index all blockchains.
 Thus costs at launch can be around $200k.
 Given that mining industry has been rapidly developed last years this can not be a showstopper for a project.
 We expect huge interest from miners as slots are limited with 21 fully paid nodes and ~20 of partially paid nodes (depend on the market).

 Possible scalability improvements include:
 - Hardware.
 This year Intel Optane [http://www.intel.com/content/www/us/en/architecture-and-technology/intel-optane-technology.html] That creates opportunity to converge RAM and SSD.
 Our design has 3 year hardware margin for moving to cheaper and more dense next generation memory.
 - Software.
-The future of consensus computer optimisations is in parallel processing.
+The future of consensus computer optimization is in parallel processing.
 We are going to seriously invest in research of this field.
 Solving this issue will enable the network to scale nearly infinitely.

 ## Deployment